Delivering world class customer service isn’t as challenging as people think, but an alarming number of companies don’t bother trying.

-Don’t wait until you have a customer service breakdown to start thinking about how to handle difficult situations.
+Don’t wait for a customer service breakdown to start thinking about how to handle difficult situations.
 Think about what constitutes good service and create a customer service manifesto.
-Establish a system for dealing with all sorts of customer-related issues.
+Establish systems for dealing with the multitude of customer-related issues.
 Customer service should never be improvised.

-As the old cliché goes, ‘The customer is always right.’
-Of course, they aren’t always right.
-But what this saying really means is that no matter how wrong a customer might be, treat them with the utmost respect.
+Instead, no matter how wrong a customer might be, treat them with respect.
 Even an angry customer is worthy of your focus and time.
-Create a culture of respect within your company, both for internal interactions among employees and externally when dealing with customers.
+Create a culture of respect, both among employees and with customers.

-Broadcast your philosophy and standards loudly and clearly.
-Make sure that everyone who has a touch-point with customers, no matter how small, understands your customer service philosophy.
-All of your employees, whether full-time, part-time or consultants, should be on the same page.
+Clearly state your philosophy and standards.
+Ensure that everyone who has contact with customers, understand the customer service philosophy.
+All employees, full-time, part-time or consultants, must be on the same page.

-Listen to your customers and act on all feedback.
-Seek ways to get their opinions and have them share their experiences with you.
-A good company uses this feedback to improve its operations and products, and customers can see the difference.
-Always be attentive and responsive.
+Listen to customers and act on feedback.
+Seek ways to get opinions and have them share their experiences.
+Use feedback to improve operations and products.
+Be attentive and responsive.

-When you have a problem with a customer, your goal isn’t to get rid of them or to save your company’s reputation.
-Your goal is to help them solve the problem.
-This is what it means to be customer-focused.
-Take on their problem as if it were your own and reach a solution that makes both parties satisfied.
+When you have a problem with a customer, your aim is to help solve the problem.
+This is being “customer-focused”.
+Treat their problem like your own and reach a solution that makes everybody satisfied.

-While you should bend over backwards to help your customers, don’t promise what you can’t deliver.
-If you make promises you can’t keep in the hope of pleasing a customer, you’ll end up doing more damage than good when you break that promise.
-Explain these limitations in your customer service training manuals.
+If you make promises you can’t keep, you’ll end up doing more damage than good when you break that promise.
+Explain limitations in your customer service manifesto.

-Finally, remember that world class customer service is something that takes constant attention and improvement.
+World class customer service takes constant attention and improvement.
 You don’t just create a set of standards, train your staff, and forget about it.
-Keep listening to your employees and customers, and change your policies and protocols whenever the situation demands it.
-Consistent and continuous improvement is how you keep your customer service at the highest level.
+Keep listening to stakeholders, update policies and protocols as needed.
+Consistent and continuous improvement is how you keep your customer service top of the world.